Elys0004/Automated-Chess-Played-Robotic-Arm/README.md

 4. grasp_demo.py and gripperone_moveit.py

-    This both python script is used to test the movement of the "gripperone" robotic arm.
+    This both python script is used to test the movement of the "gripperone" robotic arm controller.

-    To run this script, can run the command below
+    To run this script, can run the command

            $ python3 grasp_demo.py

+    or

            $ python3 gripeerone_moveit.py